ansys/pyfluent/doc/source/user_guide/make_container.rst

 ===================================

-.. warning:: You need a valid Ansys license and an Ansys account to follow the steps detailed in this section.
+.. warning:: You need a valid Ansys license and an Ansys account to follow the steps in this section.

-You can create your Fluent Docker container by following the steps given on this page.
-This guide will use a local Ubuntu machine to copy the needed files from the Fluent installation directory to the container.
+The following procure for creating a Fluent Docker container uses a local Ubuntu machine to copy the needed files from the Fluent

 Requirements